alephmembeth/alephmembeth.github.io/index.md

 * * *

-If you want to get in touch or interested to collaborate, you can reach me at firstname.lastname@emory.edu
+If you want to get in touch or are interested to collaborate, you can reach me at firstname.lastname@emory.edu

 I am pretty irregular in updating my personal <a href="https://kaustubhdhole.wordpress.com/">blog</a> on Wordpress where you can find some of my random writings on <a href="https://kaustubhdhole.wordpress.com/category/political/">Politics</a>, <a href="https://kaustubhdhole.wordpress.com/category/nlp/">Linguistics</a>, some <a href="https://kaustubhdhole.wordpress.com/2020/02/29/a-few-random-books-that-i-found-interesting-and-a-few-which-i-didnt/"> book reviews</a> and sometimes when I've gone <a href="https://kaustubhdhole.wordpress.com/category/travel/">backpacking</a>!